-File location: C:\Users\mbuck116\AppData\Local\Microsoft\Windows\INetCache\Content.Outlook\VNSQTF4Q\VET Student Handbook

-Version date: 2020 v2.docx

-Version date: January 2020 Ownership: VET Cluster Capricornia Review date: December 2020 Approved: RTO Manager
+File location: G:\Coredata\Curriculum\1.6 VET\2024\Student Handbook 2024.docx Version date: January 2021 Review date: December 2021 Ownership: VET Cluster Capricornia Approved: RTO Manager

 13. AWARDING AND REISSUING OF QUALIFICATIONS & STATEMENTS OF ATTAINMENT

 Once you have met the full requirements of your VET course an AQF Qualification, namely a Certificate, will be issued to you.